 - France: $289.4 million

-In addition, Madagascar went from enduring a -$17.8 million deficit trading with Taiwan in 2020 to garnering a $13.6 million surplus for 2021.
+In addition, Madagascar went from enduring a -$35.5 million deficit trading with South Korea in 2021 and -$16.9 million deficit trading with Indonesia to generating the trade surpluses listed above for 2022.

 These positive cashflow streams clearly indicate Madagascar’s competitive advantages with the above countries, but also represent key opportunities for Madagascar to develop country-specific strategies to optimize its overall position in international trade.